nfdi-de/section-metadata-wg-onto/.github/ISSUE_TEMPLATE/implementation-example.md

 ---
 name: implementation example
-about: 'This issue template should be used to discuss concrete action items regarding example implementations of our WG mapping recommendations. '
+about: 'This issue template should be used to discuss concrete action items regarding example implementations of our WG mapping recommendations (epic #8). '
 title: 'implementation example: [ADD YOUR CONCISE ISSUE TITLE HERE] '
 labels: implementation example, mapping recommendation
 assignees: ''